jawad-iqbal99/IsochroneGenerator/README.md

 # IsochroneGenerator

 `IsochroneGenerator` is a Python class designed to generate isochrones (areas reachable within a certain time limit) based on road network data from OpenStreetMap.
-It leverages several Python libraries such as `osmnx`, `networkx`, `shapely`, `geopandas`, and `folium` to efficiently generate, visualize, and export isochrones.
+It leverages several Python libraries such as `osmnx`, `networkx`, `shapely`, and`geopandas` to efficiently generate, visualize, and export isochrones.

 ## Features